rahul2512/cgNA_plus/README.md

 			  Curves+ form to the standard (dimensional) Curves+ form.

 l) ideal_bases.txt      : The text file with the ideal coordinates (in base frame) of the non-hydrogen
-			  atoms of the four bases T, A, C, G.
+			  atoms of the bases T, A, C, G, U, M, N, H, K.

-2. Parametersets	: Four parametersets derived from different MD simulations sets.
+2. Parametersets	: Several parameter sets derived from different MD simulations sets and for variety of nucleic acids (see more details below)

 3. work   		: you can rename it to any directory and work but you must have input.py in this directory to run cgDNA and the keyword "current_dir" should be assigned the name